Kwanjk/updated-overwatch-heroes-player-analysis/README.md

 ### 🔹 **1.
 Cosine Similarity**

-Used to construct a 45×45 psychological similarity matrix between all heroes.
+Used to construct an N×N psychological similarity matrix between all heroes (N = number of heroes included).

 ### 🔹 **2.
 PCA (Principal Component Analysis)**